danintel/sawtooth-faq/sawtooth.rst

 What is the difference between Hyperledger and Sawtooth?
 --------------------------------------------------------
 * Sawtooth (or Hyperledger Sawtooth) is blockchain software sponsored by Intel Corporation, but does not require Intel hardware.
+See https://www.hyperledger.org/projects/sawtooth
-* Hyperledger is a consortium of Linux blockchain software, including Sawtooth, under the Linux Foundation
+* Hyperledger is a consortium that includes Sawtooth.
+"Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
+It is a global collaboration, hosted by The Linux Foundation" See https://www.hyperledger.org/.

 What is the difference between Hyperledger Sawtooth and Hyperledger Fabric?
 -----------------------
 Hyperledger Sawtooth and Fabric are two independent implementations of a blockchain under the Linux Foundation's Hyperledger Blockchain project.
 Here are some differences:

 * Fabric's Smart Contract must be written in GoLang or Javascript.
 Sawtooth transaction processors can be written in multiple languages, such as Rust, Python, Go, or JavaScript.
 SDKs for other languages are being added
 * Fabric has "endorsing peers" and ordering services to pre-process transactions.
 Sawtooth has a validator that handles everything from validating the transactions and distributing the transaction to peer nodes
 * Fabric stores data in a leveldb or couchdb, with a separate ledger per channel.
 Sawtooth stores all data in a central lmdb database with each transaction family using a separate address prefix.
 * Fabric has multiple components, including Orderers, Peers, CAs, CouchDB, adn Tools.
 Sawtooth has the Sawtooth Validator and a Transaction Processor for each Transaction Family.
 The Validator's REST API communicates with a client

 Based on
 https://www.skcript.com/svr/hyperledger-fabric-to-sawtooth